 Students will be staying at premiere eco-lodges, and one night will be in primitive cabins or tents on the overnight jungle hike.
 Meals are provided and included in the Program Fee.

-The program fee is $3,205 and includes tuition, housing, meals, fees, and international health insurance.
+The program fee is $2,895 and includes tuition, housing, meals, fees, and international health insurance.
 International airfare is not included.
-Additional program fee information can be found in the budget estimate.
+Additional program fee information can be found in the Cost of Participation.
 There is a $50 non-refundable application fee for this program.
 A $500 non-refundable deposit is charged when students confirm their place on the program.